wp-plugins/prosports/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-ProSports is an advanced all-in-one sports plugin that helps sports clubs to set up and manage a sports league or club website quickly and easy.
+ProSports is an advanced all-in-one sports plugin that helps sports clubs to set up and manage a league or club.
+Transform your site today!

 == Description ==